The Letters Of Abelard And Heloise Summary

 In Pope’s poem, Eloisa confesses a repressed love that his letter has reawakened.
 She recalls their former life together and its consequences of violence, comparing the happy state of the “immaculate vestal” with her own experience of past passion and sorrow.
 The memory of it makes the landscape dreary “and breathes a brown terror on the wood” (line 170).
 This interferes with the performance of her religious services, where Abelard’s painting “steals between my God and me” (line 267).
 But since relations between them are now impossible, she advises him to distance himself from her memory and looks forward to the exit of death where “a sort of grave” will reunite them (line 343).

-See Also Words With The Letters Medium
+See Also Words That Start With Pla 5 Letters

 File:auguste Bernard, Called Bernard D’agesci